Eligibility for Carer Payment (CP) when a care receiver is aged 16 years or over 009-04030020

 Carer requirements

-To be eligible for CP a carer must personally provide constant care, for either:
+To be eligible for CP a carer must personally provide constant care, for an adult with:

 The carer will also need to meet all the following: